tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

-in a radical decontextualization semen here suggests the vulnerability of male bodies their susceptibility to violation rather than unseemly urges grevin further suggests that the aliens and especially the alien queen represent a cisgendered heteronormative status quo that resents the changing times what gives this entire spectacle of shaming its radical charge is the queer typing of ripley as mother with her short hair and male garb ripley combines the masculine and the feminine with her casual indifference to heterosexual sex despite some no sweat flirtation with hicks she suggests the possibility of different sexual needs with her adoption of a child she suggests the lesbian mother who thinks outside the normative procreational box the alien queen's vicious contempt conveys the charge of an old customary inability to recognize the beauty and heroism in queer love of the kind ripley and newt embody read as a queer allegory ripley newt the reintegrated android bishop and the wounded vulnerable and bedridden hicks together constitute the new queer family the alien queen a repository of old modes of contempt and hate so while gribben suggests that the conservative alien queen has contempt for the queer family dynamic the metaphor could go even further cameron creates a future where gender norms have all but disappeared even subtle things like fashion such as the female whalenutani executive at ripley's hearing wearing a power suit and sporting an androgynous haircut to the fact that the marines have a co-ed locker room suggest the battle of the sexes ended in a draw it's the alien queen who although she rules over an army of male drones is actually trapped within the biological determinism of her sex forever cranking out eggs she ironically wants to destroy this new world and turn back the clock a few centuries there's also the aids allegory of the entire alien franchise though obviously not intended for the first film which came out before aids became well known the sexual imagery of the xenomorph's many forms and the imminent death associated with them make h.r geiger's beasts easy analogues for the deadly bloodborne virus especially in the sequel where just one alien one drop of infected blood or semen can create such an infection that completely overwhelms the host planet or body this became especially prescient with the release of alien 3. the death of newton hicks before the film even begins is central to this message aids seemingly kills at random the young and innocent like newt the healthy young men like hicks or like ripley you might avoid the disease by pure luck then there's the population of fury 161 an almost completely abandoned prison planet one of the higher ups realizes that they can potentially wrangle this little alien problem into a profitable venture much like how big pharma companies worked on releasing oppressively expensive treatments instead of working toward a cure and this speech from dylan the only question is how you check out do you want it on your feet or on your [ __ ] knees I ain't much for begging hitting like larry kramer's 1987 speech when he launched act up the alien created by h.r geiger brought to life by ridley scott and perfected by james cameron is a monster that exploited our fears of gender sex infection and lost control a monster so ravenous there is no escape but not all monsters are so obvious [Music] it follows tells the story of jay a 19 year old suburban girl who acquires a sexually transmitted curse from her boyfriend hugh after they first have sex hugh sedates her forcing her to heed his instructions about the curse she must sleep with
+in a radical decontextualization semen here suggests the vulnerability of male bodies their susceptibility to violation rather than unseemly urges grevin further suggests that the aliens and especially the alien queen represent a cisgendered heteronormative status quo that resents the changing times what gives this entire spectacle of shaming its radical charge is the queer typing of Ripley as mother with her short hair and male garb Ripley combines the masculine and the feminine with her casual indifference to heterosexual sex despite some no sweat flirtation with hicks she suggests the possibility of different sexual needs with her adoption of a child she suggests the lesbian mother who thinks outside the normative procreational box the alien queen's vicious contempt conveys the charge of an old customary inability to recognize the beauty and heroism in queer love of the kind Ripley and newt embody read as a queer allegory Ripley newt the reintegrated android bishop and the wounded vulnerable and bedridden hicks together constitute the new queer family the alien queen a repository of old modes of contempt and hate so while gribben suggests that the conservative alien queen has contempt for the queer family dynamic the metaphor could go even further cameron creates a future where gender norms have all but disappeared even subtle things like fashion such as the female whalenutani executive at Ripley's hearing wearing a power suit and sporting an androgynous haircut to the fact that the marines have a co-ed locker room suggest the battle of the sexes ended in a draw it's the alien queen who although she rules over an army of male drones is actually trapped within the biological determinism of her sex forever cranking out eggs she ironically wants to destroy this new world and turn back the clock a few centuries there's also the aids allegory of the entire alien franchise though obviously not intended for the first film which came out before aids became well known the sexual imagery of the Xenomorph's many forms and the imminent death associated with them make H.R Geiger's beasts easy analogues for the deadly bloodborne virus especially in the sequel where just one alien one drop of infected blood or semen can create such an infection that completely overwhelms the host planet or body this became especially prescient with the release of alien 3. the death of newton hicks before the film even begins is central to this message aids seemingly kills at random the young and innocent like newt the healthy young men like hicks or like Ripley you might avoid the disease by pure luck then there's the population of fury 161 an almost completely abandoned prison planet one of the higher ups realizes that they can potentially wrangle this little alien problem into a profitable venture much like how big pharma companies worked on releasing oppressively expensive treatments instead of working toward a cure and this speech from dylan the only question is how you check out do you want it on your feet or on your [ __ ] knees I ain't much for begging hitting like larry kramer's 1987 speech when he launched act up the alien created by H.R Geiger brought to life by Ridley Scott and perfected by james cameron is a monster that exploited our fears of gender sex infection and lost control a monster so ravenous there is no escape but not all monsters are so obvious [Music] it follows tells the story of jay a 19 year old suburban girl who acquires a sexually transmitted curse from her boyfriend hugh after they first have sex hugh sedates her forcing her to heed his instructions about the curse she must sleep with